 NEON Data Exploration: The National Science Foundation’s National Ecological Observatory Network (NEON) collects and provides long-term open access data to explore and understand continental ecosystems.
 The KU Field Station is the satellite site to the Konza Prairie which represents the Prairie Peninsula domain.
-During peak productivity, NSF’s Aerial Observation Platform collects LiDAR, hyperspectral imagery, and high-resolution aerial imagery on an annual basis.
+During peak productivity, NSF’s Aerial Observation Platform (AOP) collects LiDAR, hyperspectral imagery, and high-resolution aerial imagery on an annual basis.
 Numerous indices and data products are then derived and made available through the NEON Data Portal.
-To explore data availability, quality, and utility, KansasView has compiled multi-year datasets for the KU Field Station that will be publicly available.
+To explore data availability, quality, and utility, KansasView has compiled multi-year datasets for the KU Field Station that can be explored and visualized in a WebApp (link below).
 These data will be presented and shared with researchers in an effort to explore potential future research opportunities.

 Potential Wetland Area (PWA) Database: Using LiDAR-derived digital elevation models (DEMs) and terrain layers, a topographic wetland identification process (TWIP) has been developed to map potential wetland areas in Kansas.
 KansasView is leveraging and building upon existing mapping efforts to complete the PWA database for Kansas.
-The data will soon be available on the Data Access and Support Center (DASC), the state’s repository for geospatial data at https://www.kansasgis.org/ To access data you will need to create a user login profile.
+The are available on the Data Access and Support Center (DASC), the state’s repository for geospatial data at https://www.kansasgis.org/ To access data you will need to create a user login profile.
 To find the PWA database, go to Catalog–>Environmental Resources–>Potential Wetland Areas.
+Users can also explore the PWA database by the newly created Dashboard: https://ku.maps.arcgis.com/apps/dashboards/168959bac666442fb155b50ffa813064

 Student Research Grants